Neo-Assyrian Empire: Revitalization and rise

 During his 18-year reign, Tiglath-Pileser campaigned in all directions.
-Already in his first year as king, Tiglath-Pileser warred against the Babylonian king Nabonassar and conquered territories on the eastern side of the Tigris river.
-In the year after that, Tiglath-Pileser conducted a successful campaign in the region around the Zagros Mountains, where he created two new Assyrian provinces.
-In 743–739 BC, Tiglath-Pileser focused his attention on the still strong Urartu in the north and the ever unsubmissive cities of northern Syria.
-Campaigns against both targets proved to be resoundingly successful; in 743, Sarduri II of Urartu was defeated and nearly killed in battle and in 740, the strategically placed city of Arpad in Syria was conquered after a three-year long siege.
+In his first year as king, he warred against King Nabonassar of Babylon and conquered territories on the eastern side of the Tigris river.
+In 746 BC he conducted a successful campaign in the region around the Zagros Mountains, where he created two new Assyrian provinces.
+From 743 to 739 BC, he focused on Urartu and northern Syria.
+Campaigns against both targets proved to be resoundingly successful; in 743 BC Sarduri II of Urartu was defeated, and in 740 BC Arpad in Syria was conquered after a three-year long siege.
 With the nearest threats dealt with, Tiglath-Pileser began to focus on lands that had never been under solid Assyrian rule.
-In 738 BC, the Neo-Hittite states of Pattin and Hatarikka, and the Phoenician city of Sumur were conquered and in 734 BC, the Assyrian army marched through the Levant all the way to the Egyptian border, forcing several of the states on the way, such as Ammon, Edom, Moab and Judah, to pay tribute and become Assyrian vassals.
-In 732 BC, the Assyrians captured Damascus and much of Transjordan and Galilee.
-Tiglath-Pileser's conquests are, in addition to their extent, also noteworthy because of the large scale in which he undertook resettlement policies; he settled tens, if not hundreds, of thousand foreigners in both the Assyrian heartland and in far-away underdeveloped provinces.
+In 738 BC the Neo-Hittite states of Pattin and Hatarikka, and the Phoenician city of Sumur were conquered.
+In 734 BC the Assyrian army marched through the Levant all the way to the Egyptian border, forcing several of the states on the way—such as Ammon, Edom, Moab and Judah—to pay tribute and become Assyrian vassals.
+In 732 BC the Assyrians captured Damascus and much of Transjordan and Galilee.
+Tiglath-Pileser's conquests are, in addition to their extent, also noteworthy because of the large scale in which he undertook resettlement policies; he settled tens to hundreds of thousands of foreigners in both the Assyrian heartland and in far-away underdeveloped provinces.

-Late in his reign, Tiglath-Pileser turned his eyes towards Babylon.
-For a long time, the political situation in the south had been highly volatile, with conflict between the traditional urban elites of the cities, Aramean tribes in the countryside and Chaldean warlords in the south.
-In 732 BC, the Chaldean warlord Nabu-mukin-zeri seized Babylon and became king, a development Tiglath-Pileser used as an excuse to invade Babylonia.
-In 729 BC, he succeeded in capturing Babylon and defeating Nabu-mukin-zeri and thus assumed the title "king of Babylon", alongside "king of Assyria".
-To increase the willingness of the Babyloninan populace to accept him as ruler, Tiglath-Pileser twice partook in the traditional Babylonian Akitu (New Year's) celebrations, held in honor of the Babylonian national deity Marduk.
+Late in his reign, Tiglath-Pileser turned his eye towards Babylon.
+For a long time, the political situation in the south had been volatile, with conflict between the traditional urban elites of the cities, Aramean tribes in the countryside, and Chaldean warlords in the south.
+In 732 BC the Chaldean warlord Nabu-mukin-zeri seized Babylon and became king, a development Tiglath-Pileser used as an excuse to invade Babylonia.
+In 729 BC he succeeded in capturing Babylon and defeating Nabu-mukin-zeri and thus assumed the title "king of Babylon", alongside "king of Assyria".
+To increase the willingness of the Babylonian populace to accept him as ruler, Tiglath-Pileser twice partook in the traditional Babylonian Akitu (New Year's) celebrations, held in honor of the national deity Marduk.
 Control over Babylonia was secured through campaigns against the remaining Chaldean strongholds in the south.
 By the time of his death in 727 BC, Tiglath-Pileser had more than doubled the territory of the empire.
-Tiglath-Pileser's policy of direct rule rather than rule through vassal states brought important changes to the Assyrian state and its economy; rather than tribute, the empire grew more reliant on taxes collected by provincial governors, a development which increased administrative costs but also reduced the need for military intervention.
+His policy of direct rule rather than rule through vassal states brought important changes to the Assyrian state and its economy; rather than tribute, the empire grew more reliant on taxes collected by provincial governors, a development which increased administrative costs but also reduced the need for military intervention.